-- Free space less than 200 MB : You are running out of disk space on drive.
+- Free space less than 200 MB: You are running out of disk space on the drive.

-- No free space remaining : You have run out of disk space on drive.
+- No free space remaining: You have run out of disk space on the drive.

 If you want, you can disable this Low Disk Check through the Windows Registry.
-Do do so open regedit and navigate to the following key:
+To do so open regedit and navigate to the following key:

 Create a new DWORD Value named NoLowDiskSpaceChecks and give it value 1.

-You can also always use our Ultimate Windows Tweaker 4 for Windows 10 to do so easily.
+You can also always use our portable freeware Ultimate Windows Tweaker to do so easily.
 You will see it under Customization > File Explorer.
-There are different versions available for Windows 10, Windows 8.1 and Windows 7.
+There are different versions available for Windows 10, Windows 8.1, and Windows 7.

-It may therefore be a good idea to check your available drive space if you are planning to write large amount of data onto it.
+It may, therefore, be a good idea to check your available drive space if you are planning to write a large amount of data onto it.

 You can use Disk Cleanup utility or CCleaner to clear up some disk space.
-If you are now comfortable with SP1 and if you are sure that you will not need to uninstall the Service Pack, then you may wish to consider removal of several 100 MB of such back up files and reclaim disk space.
+If you are now comfortable with SP1 and if you are sure that you will not need to uninstall the Service Pack, then you may wish to consider the removal of several 100 MB of such backup files and reclaim disk space.